w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::info

-For ledger users staking directly on Ledger Live, currently there is no option to use separate stash and controller accounts.
+For ledger users staking directly on Ledger Live, currently, there is no option to use separate stash and controller accounts.
+That is if you stake on Ledger Live your stash account will be your controller too.

 :::